Fear of the Ethiopian authorities is the most common reason for applying for protection.

 General information about the healthcare provision in Ethiopia can be read in Landinfo's thematic note Ethiopia: health – HIV/AIDS, tuberculosis and diabetes (in Norwegian only) (external page – PDF).

 We use many different sources.
 Much of the information we use has been collected by Landinfo, a unit that prepares reports on topics that are important for UDI and UNE.
-Recommendations from the United Nations High Commissioner for Refugees (UNHCR, external link) are also important.
+Recommendations about asylum and protection from the United Nations High Commissioner for Refugees (UNHCR, external link) are also important.
 We read reports from organisations such as Amnesty International (external link) and Human Rights Watch (external link), and keep up to date with reports in the media and from other countries’ migration authorities.